...

 For all the talk of creating court orders that are flexible and specifically tailored to you and your family, the vast majority of possession orders in Texas either mirror or mimic a standard possession order.
 Many child custody orders in Texas frequently draw inspiration from the standard possession order, a template usually subject to negotiation.
 This order is explicitly outlined in the Texas family code.
 While you and your Co-parent do not have to follow a standard possession order when it comes to negotiating your own Cassidy circumstances, a Texas family court judge would likely follow us in your possession order if asked to do so.

-Consider a scenario where you and your Co-parent cannot agree on custody issues like creating a possession schedule.
+Consider a scenario where you and your co-parent cannot agree on custody issues, such as creating a possession schedule.
 After attempting to negotiate your way through this subject in mediation, you were unable to do so.
 Next, a trial was scheduled, allowing you and your co-parent to present differing evidence regarding the significance of one possession schedule over another.

 While a judge can consider your arguments and the evidence submitted as to why one schedule is more beneficial and in the best interests of your child, they would probably create a possession schedule based on a standard possession order.
 Why is this the case when so many different options are available?
 The reality is that judges typically do not want to go out on a limb and suggest position orders atypical or may not suit your family well.
 For that reason, a family court judge would much more likely assign to you a standard possession order that may not suit your family perfectly, but more than likely will work for the majority of families.